apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

     * `list_expression2` : An `UnorderedList` or `OrderedList`.
  * Return Value:
     * A `float` that represents the Jaccard similarity of `list_expression1` and `list_expression2`.
+ * Note: A keyword index can be utilized for this function.
  * Example:

         use dataverse TinySocial;